mickaelassaraf/medical_code_inference/README.md

 ## Evaluation

-Some checkpoints for the models are available in the [Qantev Drive](https://drive.google.com/drive/folders/1xpqzrYDCT6HBsuOQVUo9NTxr-r7hXpOi) or following this path Qantev Shared/Tech/ML models/PLM_ICD/model_checkpoints.
+Some checkpoints for the models are available in the [Qantev Drive](https://drive.google.com/drive/folders/1xpqzrYDCT6HBsuOQVUo9NTxr-r7hXpOi) or following this path `Qantev Shared/Tech/ML models/PLM_ICD/model_checkpoints`.

 If you just want to evaluate the models using the provided model_checkpoints you need to set `trainer.epochs=0` and provide the path to the models checkpoint `load_model=path/to/model_checkpoint`.
 Make sure you use the correct model-checkpoint with the correct configs.

-Example:
+Examples:
 - Evaluate PLM-ICD on MIMIC-IV ICD-10 on GPU 0: `python main.py experiment=mimiciv_icd10/plm_icd gpu=0 load_model=path/to/model_checkpoints/mimiciv_icd10/plm_icd epochs=0`
 - Evaluate PLM-CPT hierarchical on MIMIC-III clean on GPU 0: `python main_cpt_hierachical experiment=mimiciii_clean/plm_cpt_hierarchical_embedding gpu=0 load_model=path/to/model_checkpoints/mimiciii_clean/plm_cpt_hierarchical epochs=0`

-\
 \
 \